History of Benin: The emergence of the kingdom of Dahomey

-Colonial Benin (formerly, République du Dahomey/Republic of Dahomey)
+Colonial Benin (formerly, Republic of Dahomey)

 Dahomey was a French colony of and a part of French West Africa from 1904 to 1959.
 Under the French, a port was constructed at Cotonou, and railroads were built.
 School facilities were expanded by Roman Catholic missions.
 In 1946, Dahomey became an overseas territory with its own parliament and representation in the French national assembly.
 On December 4, 1958, it became the Republic of Dahomey.